tomerbv/Quick-Maths/README.md

+# in this branch - "omer" we have the linux version, for the original window version checkout master branch

 # Quick-Maths

 Client-Server communication between a server and a client
 ### Server
 the game host - producing math questions for the clients and deciding who's the winner by their responses.